 In late 2009 the severely noticeable symptoms of Focal Embouchure Dystonia started to appear, and by early 2010 it had progressed to a point that Katie could no longer play.
 The last piece she performed was Mozart's 4th horn concerto, and the last piece she played principal horn on was Brahms Symphony No. 2.
 Both were difficult performances to get through.
 She was under immense stress, having to step down from ensembles, drop lessons, and refigure out her entire future in the blink of an eye.
 She had no time to process everything that was happening.
 Although she kept up a strong facade throughout it all, her closest professors saw through it.

 Although this may seem like a small thing to win, the nomination was in an effort to cheer Katie up and motivate her to keep believing in her dreams and journey.
 When she won, Katie took it as a positive sign/omen, and that although things were looking grim, everything happens for a reason and that she was meant to take this path for a greater cause than she could comprehend at the time.
 She is a strong believer that there are no coincidences and that everything happens for a reason.

-After graduation and unable to pursue graduate school on horn, she thought of going into Music Therapy, but after traveling to the east coast to visit one of the nations top music therapy programs, she realized it wasn't her passion or calling the moment she traveled out to visit the school on the east coast.
+After graduation and unable to pursue graduate school on horn, she thought of going into Music Therapy, but after traveling to the east coast to visit one of the nations top music therapy programs, she realized it wasn't her passion or calling the moment she traveled out to visit a prospective graduate school.

 However, while living in her home state of North Dakota from 2011-2013, Katie started volunteering at Erik Ramstad Middle School (which was relocated to a hockey arena during a massive flood) and taught private instrumental instruction.
 She also taught private lessons to students at Bishop Ryan High School.
 She loved working with the students so much and was surprised to find she wanted to pursue teaching.
 During this time she also started her blog Living with Embouchure Dystonia.